 - A not so great customer experience: For any brand or service, the journey of the customer right from the point where they first come into contact with your product to the way your customer success team helps onboard or service them, should be handled with care.
 It’s extremely important to build a long-term relationship with the customer.
 However, if the consumer sees poor customer experience at any point throughout this journey, it could lead to churn.

 Tackling your Churn Problem

 Here are a few important ways to reduce churn as well as to improve your customer experience:

 - Feedback is Key: Customer feedback is perhaps one of the most important ways to deconstruct and tackle a high churn rate.
 Their frustration is one of the main reasons that businesses incur losses.
 To understand the root causes, it’s a good idea to conduct regular surveys and share feedback forms with your customers.

 - Proactive Communication: According to Hubspot, identifying at-risk customers and sending them automated “It’s been a while since we’ve seen you” emails actually help cut down your churn rate.
 Similarly, trigger-based emails that are pre-scheduled over relevantly researched intervals of time also help a lot with maintaining contact.
 You can also use ‘fun facts’ or ‘pro-tips’ emails to better engage with your customers and keep them interested.

 - Regular Competitor Analysis: In order to analyze and increase your customer happiness index (CHI), you have to keep an eye on your competitors and assess their customer satisfaction performance, as well.
 If you can figure out a way of keeping your customers from switching onto your competitors, you’ve won the churn battle already!

-To wrap it up, analyzing your churn rate is important to not only regularly realign your SaaS product marketing strategies to what your customers need but also provide avenues of continuing growth to keep your product relevant in the market.
+To wrap it up, analyzing your churn rate is important to not only regularly realign your SaaS marketing strategy to what your customers need but also provide avenues of continuing growth to keep your product relevant in the market.
 In the end, it’s all about your customers!